odoo/odoo/doc/source/development.rst

   Gives the widget the opportunity to unbind its events, remove itself from the DOM and perform any other cleanup task it may have.

-  Event if the widget does not do anything itself, it is responsible for shutting down its children.
+  Even if the widget does not do anything itself, it is responsible for shutting down its children.

 An abstract type is available and can be inherited from, to simplify